Tips for printing at a Copy Shop

 Tips for printing at home

-- 1. Choose a heavyweight Matte Photo Paper for best results & vibrant colors.
-If your budget does not allow for photo paper, choose bright white Cardstock.
+- Choose the thickest bright white Cardstock your printer will allow, or a heavyweight Matte Photo Paper for best results & vibrant colors.
 110lb (or 300gsm) Cardstock works well for most designs.

-- 4. Select “Actual Size” under the Page Handling & Size option (this is the same as “None” under the Page Scaling option in earlier versions of Adobe Reader) unless you specifically want to print out items smaller.
+- Select “Actual Size” under the Page Handling & Size option unless you specifically want to print out items smaller.
 If you do wish to print smaller/larger you can adjust the Custom Scale % setting to suit.

 Tips for emailing or uploading to Social Media

 Unfortunately, editable PDF’s aren’t suitable for emailing – this is because the fonts will look different depending on which program the viewer uses to open the email.